linkslice/ZenPackers/migration.rst

 Migration Outline
 ------------------------------------------------------------------------------
+This migration guide is specific to a template-oriented ZenPack.
+It may not be relevant to a different type of ZP.

-The Basic idea behind migration is as follows:
+The Basic idea behind this migration scenario is as follows:

 * Identify the old zenpack objects, bound to a device.

    - Find all device classess and devices where "Oracle" template is bound.
-   - Look for : zDeviceTemplates that are overridden
+   - Look for all **zDeviceTemplates** that are overridden

 * Extract the old information from those templates